Puerto Rico Medical Emergencies Corps

 The Bureau of the Puerto Rico Medical Emergency Corps.
 (Cuerpo de Emergencias Médicas de Puerto Rico (CEMPR)), also (Negociado del Cuerpo de Emergencias Médicas) is an agency, assigned to the Puerto Rico Department of Public Safety, that responds to medical emergencies across the U.S. Commonwealth of Puerto Rico.
-The agency is directed by Commissioner Dr. Jose Colon Grau, MD, FACEP and Executive Director Abner Gomez Cortes, EMT-P, MBA.
+The agency is directed by Commissioner Jose Colon Grau and Executive Director Abner Gomez Cortes.

 Operations

 All administrative operations are conducted from its headquarters in the neighborhood of Amelia in Guaynabo.
 From there, tactical operations are coordinated with its six command centers located in Guaynabo, Ponce, Arecibo, Mayagüez, Caguas, Fajardo and Aguadilla, locations strategically positioned to cover the entire island.